Email: Chapter 5B, Article 2

 (4) Any proposed plan or legislation necessary to accomplish the purpose of making the program permanent.

-(e) For purposes of the pilot program, any information provided by a small business enterprise for purposes of the certification process shall be considered private and confidential and exempt from the provisions of the Freedom of Information Act, as provided in §29B-1-1, et seq. of this code.
-Neither the Department nor Marshall University may share any information provided by a small business enterprise with any other state or federal agencies unless required by law.
+(e) For purposes of the pilot program, any information provided by a small business enterprise for purposes of the certification process shall be considered private and confidential and exempt from the provisions of the Freedom of Information Act, as provided in §29B-1-1 et seq. of this code.
+Neither the division nor Marshall University may share any information provided by a small business enterprise with any other state or federal agencies unless required by law.

 §5B-2-18a.
 Applicability of federal laws and Federal Aviation Administration regulations; permissible use of uncrewed aircraft.